P4R-D4RK/P4R-D4RK/README.md

 - I’m interested in programming and web pages 💻
-- I’m currently learning Angular, React and Python 🌱
+- I’m currently learning Angular and React 🌱
 - ...
 ___